jeffpooley/sdk/docgen/doc-snippets/readme.md

 - [ ] Add CORS
 - [ ] Add CRUD methods for discussions
-- [ ] Reorder some methods (make attributions a submethod of pub, for example)
+- [ ] Reorder some methods (make attributions a submethod of Pub, for example)

 ## FAQ